JayGe/docker-gr-satellites/README.md

 ## About

-This docker container has gnuradio and gr-satellites installed.
+Docker with GNU Radion and gr-satellites from https://github.com/daniestevez/gr-satellites installed.

-It's huge and not set up well, I'll try and fix it up a bit but don't expect it to work!
+It's huge and not set up well, I'll try and fix it up a bit.

 ## Building